ronmaccms/macadThesis24/README.md

 <h3>Objectives</h3>

 <p>The projects aim is to create an open-source, web-based platform that leverages Physics-Informed Neural Networks to simulate wind flow in urban environments.
 Designed to be a collaborative tool, inviting contributions from urban planners, architects, and designers to enhance its functionality and adaptability.
-Tthe project aims to promote sustainable urban development, reducing energy consumption and improving pedestrian comfort.
+The project aims to promote sustainable urban development, reducing energy consumption and improving pedestrian comfort.
 This initiative not only supports environmental sustainability but also fosters a community-driven approach to urban design innovation.</p>

 <ul>
   <li>Collect and preprocess data from various sources, including historical wind data from NOAA, real-time wind conditions from OpenWeatherMap, and 3D building models from OpenStreetMap using the Overpass API.</li>